KK vs AK Odds: Pocket Kings vs Ace King

 Post-flop with KK on an ace-high board

 This is the genuinely hard spot.
 KK on an A-7-3 board faces an opponent with AK who has made top pair.
 Many players check-fold or check-call too wide.
 The correct play depends on stack depth, board texture, and opponent tendencies.
+See the ace-high board section above for specific guidance.

 How KK vs AK Compares to Similar Matchups